PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Experiments

+\paragraph{Evaluation Metrics.} We primarily calculate token-level recall~\cite{lin-2004-rouge} and Natural Language Inference (NLI) scores~\cite{honovich-etal-2022-true-evaluating, chen-eger-2023-menli} to evaluate the quality of generated answers from multiple perspectives.
 NLI-based evaluation~\cite{chen-eger-2023-menli} assesses semantic equivalence through logical entailment, effectively capturing nuances in noisy reasoning sequences where surface-level string matching often fails~\cite{balamurali2025revisitingnlicosteffectivehumanaligned}.
 Our NLI-based evaluation uses the entailment probability from DeBERTa-V3-Large~\citep{he2023debertav3}.
 To identify the presence of correct information within long answers, we follow the granularity alignment strategy~\cite{laban2022summac} by applying a sliding window and selecting the maximum entailment probability as the final score.
 For ease of interpretation and consistency with accuracy, NLI scores and Recall are scaled to a 0--100 range.

 For ConditionalQA, where we focus on the binary (Yes/No) classification, we exclude recall evaluation because the highly restricted answer format makes token-level metrics inappropriate.
 For NLI-based evaluation, we format each question and its ground truth into a declarative statement (e.g., 'The answer to [X] is [Y]') to verify whether generated responses logically entail the correct answer.